wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/2-healthcare-powered-deployment-planning.md

 ### Patient service center

-The Patient Service Center requires the [Dynamics 365 Customer Service](https://docs.microsoft.com/dynamics365/customer-service/?azure-portal=true) app as well as the [Digital Messaging add-on for Dynamics 365 Customer Service](https://docs.microsoft.com/dynamics365/customer-service/introduction-omnichannel/?azure-portal=true) (also known as Omnichannel for Customer Service).
+The Patient Service Center requires the [Dynamics 365 Customer Service](https://docs.microsoft.com/dynamics365/customer-service/?azure-portal=true) app and the [Digital Messaging add-on for Dynamics 365 Customer Service](https://docs.microsoft.com/dynamics365/customer-service/introduction-omnichannel/?azure-portal=true) (also known as Omnichannel for Customer Service).

 Dynamics 365 Customer Service provides case management capabilities to track the lifecycle and communication associated with a particular incident related to a customer.
 Cases can also be routed or managed via queues and a searchable library of knowledge base articles can be reviewed and attached to specific cases.